 For many folks out there, the Samsung Galaxy S series isn’t just a family of Android phones — they are synonymous with the entirety of Android itself.
 Ask around and you’ll likely find someone you know who will refer to any Android device as a “Galaxy,” even if it’s not made by Samsung.
 That’s how prevalent the Galaxy S series really is.

 Samsung didn’t make the Samsung Galaxy S series the biggest name in Android overnight.
-It gradually gained steam with the line before it took off with the Samsung Galaxy S3 and Galaxy S4, the latter of which being the best-selling Android phone of all time.
-Since then, Samsung has refined — and completely obliterated — its formula for Galaxy S phones, but the company’s status as the number one name in Android still holds strong.
+It gradually gained steam with the line before it took off with the Samsung Galaxy S3 and Galaxy S4.
+That latter phone is still the best-selling Android phone of all time.
+Since then, Samsung has refined — and completely obliterated — its formula for Galaxy S phones.
+But the company’s status as the number one name in Android still holds strong.

 In 2020, Samsung took the Galaxy S line to new heights with a new naming scheme, a new ultra-premium variant, and new features within the Galaxy S20 series.
-We have a ways to go before the Galaxy S30 series lands next year, so we thought we’d go over the history of the Samsung Galaxy S line from its humble beginnings all the way through to today.
+Most recently, the Galaxy S21 series knocked out some of those premium features to keep costs down.
+With all this in mind, we thought we’d go over the history of the Samsung Galaxy S line from its humble beginnings all the way through to today.

 Editor’s note: To keep things concise, we’ll be sticking to the core Galaxy S releases.
-Samsung has released plenty of S series spin-offs (and questionable experiments) over the years — most recently the S10 Lite — but only the core flagships will be represented here.
+Samsung has released plenty of S series spin-offs (and questionable experiments) over the years, but only the core flagships will be represented here.